DracoRSA/Thuria.Zitidar/readme.md

 Overview
 ---

-The Thuria Zitidar set of packages give core based functionality to any Dotnet Core project.
+Thuria Zitidar is a set of nuget packages that implements some of the basic plumbing that is required to create a Dotnet Core application that could be using a combination of Dependency Injection, the Akka Actor Framework, and Database Access or all of it.

 Features
 ---